-Grand Canal gondola riders gasp at first glimpse of massive sculptures by contemporary artists like Thomas Houseago docked in front of Giorgio Masari’s 1749 neoclassical palace.
+Grand Canal gondola riders gasp at first glimpse of massive sculptures by contemporary artists docked in front of Giorgio Masari’s neoclassical palace (built 1748–72).
 French billionaire François Pinault's provocative art collection overflows Palazzo Grassi, while clever curation and shameless art-star namedropping are the hallmarks of rotating temporary exhibits.
 Still, despite the artistic glamour, Tadao Ando's creatively repurposed interior architecture steals the show.

 Next door, the Teatrino occupies a space that once served as the palace's garden before it was converted into a theatre.
 Here, once again, Ando has worked his magic, transforming the interior into a curvaceous, 220-seat, concrete auditorium which now hosts concerts, conferences and film projections.